 6 pounds apples (sweet and tart varieties), cored, cut into 8 pieces, peels on

-1 cup apple cider or juice (no sugar added)
+1 cup apple cider, or juice (no sugar added) or water

 2 TB lemon juice, fresh squeezed